-As the night grew darker, and any sort of artificial light disappeared, the many diffused nebulas and a hazy Milky Way took over the reality, giving an unbelievably strong bright light, casting dramatic shadows of anything and everything that stood tall on the ground.
+As the night grew darker, and any sort of artificial light disappeared, the many diffused nebulas and a hazy Milky Way took over reality, giving an unbelievably strong bright light, casting dramatic shadows of anything and everything that stood tall on the ground.

-At about 3-hour drive, in the east of Perth, The Space Place Observatory (the place I was volunteering at) offered people around Perth a quick escape and an ideal way to explore and learn more about the universe.
+At about a 3-hour drive, in the east of Perth, The Space Place Observatory (the place I was volunteering at) offered people around Perth a quick escape and an ideal way to explore and learn more about the universe.

 And the fact that some of the galaxies, that I later saw, were a few billion light-years away, (meaning that the light that made me see them was) belonging to a time when dinosaurs were still alive on earth, was totally overwhelming!

 The first “wow” moment of my stargazing adventure, however, took place before I had even looked through a telescope.
 Staring up at the cloudy night sky one cold August evening when winter hits the southern hemisphere with all its might, I spotted a bright pinprick of light to the southwest.
 “Which star is that?”
 I asked Bella, who was too consumed repeating “gorgeous” over and over again.
 A few moments later, she replied, “Rigel, one of the few brightest starts up there,” sounding a little irked as if I’d almost disturbed her from a meditative state.